 Writing pedagogy has evolved to include several frameworks namely, the product, process, genre-based, and hybrid approaches (Tangpermpoon, 2008).
 The product approach emphasizes accuracy in grammar and structure; the process approach focuses on stages of drafting, revising, and editing; while the genre approach incorporates purpose, audience, and language features specific to text types (Hyland, 2003).

 Bhutan’s education system introduced the Process Writing Approach (PWA) in 2006 to improve writing instruction.
 Although well-intentioned, the implementation has faced resistance due to time constraints and limited teacher training (CAPSD, 2011).
-This indicates a need for contextspecific instructional strategies tailored to primary classrooms.
+This indicates a need for context specific instructional strategies tailored to primary classrooms.

 2.4 Student Attitudes and Self-Efficacy in Writing